 The findings on gender differences in retention among students have recorded different results.
 The finding of this study however, is inconsistent with earlier studies.
 Abdu-Raheem (2012) examined gender differences in retention of students in social studies in Ekiti State and found that there was no statistical difference in the mean retention scores of male and female students in social studies.
-Similarly, Ajai and Imoko (2015) found no significant difference in the retention scores of male and female students in Mathematics.
-Perhaps, the difference in subjects involved among the studies could have accounted for the differences in findings.
+Similarly, Ajai and Imoko (2015) found no significant difference in the retention scores of male and female students in Subjects involved among the studies could have accounted for the differences in findings.